-This ensemble studies, rehearses and performs the finest literature written for treble voices.
-The ensemble has performed in many beautiful spaces such as the Loretto Chapel (Santa Fe), the UNM Alumni Chapel (ABQ), The Cathedral of St. John (ABQ), St Ignatius Loyola (NYC), The Cathedral of the Incarnation (NYC), Trinity Wall Street (NYC), and Church of the Heavenly Rest in New York City.
+This ensemble studies, rehearses, and performs the finest literature written for treble voices.
+The ensemble has performed in many beautiful spaces such as the Loretto Chapel in Santa Fe, the UNM Alumni Chapel and the Cathedral of St. John in Albuquerque, and St. Ignatius Loyola, the Cathedral of the Incarnation, Trinity Wall Street, and Church of the Heavenly Rest in New York City.
 A Choral Audition is required, and is open to all students.

 The Chamber Singers

 The Chamber Singers were formed in 2014 as an elite sixteen-member auditioned group of students, mostly graduate and undergraduate performance majors.
 All students in this ensemble receive scholarships for their participation.
 This group serves as the core group for the Graduate Choral Conducting recitals.
 This ensemble is directed by Dr. Kristin Ditlow.
 For inquiries, please contact Dr. Ditlow at email@example.com